carloskiki/rfcs/text/3759-cargo-supported-targets.md

 Some packages do not support every possible `rustc` target.
 Currently, there is no way to formally specify which targets a package does, or does not support.

+This feature enhances developer experience when working in workspaces containing packages designed for many different targets.
+Commands run on a workspace ignore packages that don't support the selected target.

+## Long-term Motivations

+_These do not motivate the RFC itself, rather they motivate the [future possibilities](#future-possibilities) section._

 ### Developer Experience

 Trying to depend on a crate that does not support one's target often produces cryptic build errors, or worse, fails at runtime.
 Being able to specify which targets are supported ensures that unsupported targets cannot build the crate, and also makes build errors specific.

-This feature also enhances developer experience when working in workspaces containing packages designed for many different targets.
-Commands run on a workspace ignore packages that don't support the selected target.

 ### Dependency Management